 Fall is just around the corner, and that means the heating season has arrived!
-With it comes the dreaded boiler breakdowns.
+With it comes the dreaded boiler breakdowns and doing boiler rental.
 In preparation for this, we have put together an expert boiler switch on guide with our top five tips to ensure a smooth switching process and what to look out somewhere you might otherwise overlook in order to avoid any breakdowns due to wear-and-tear.

 Common boiler issues to look out for

 Boiler breakdowns are not something that is planned, but unfortunately can happen from time to time.
 Fortunately these problems have been compiled in a list so they can easily be detected and limited with money and energy waste.
 If you spot one of the listed issues early on, it could even save your life.